 In March 2020, the World Health Organization declared the outbreak of the COVID-19 a global pandemic, which has resulted in significant disruption and uncertainty in the global economic markets, and which in turn has impacted our business as well as most other businesses.
 Given the amount of uncertainty currently regarding the scope and duration of the COVID-19 pandemic, we are currently unable to predict the precise impact that COVID-19 pandemic will have on our business, financial condition and results of operations in the future.
 As of the date of this filing, the Company has experienced certain negative impacts from the pandemic, such as the loss of multiple smaller customers that experienced financial distress, resulting in payment delays and a reduction in revenue from those customers.
-Overall, as of the date of this filing, COVID-19 has not had a significant negative impact to the Company's results of operations, as evidenced by factors such as continued revenue growth for the three and six months ended June 30, 2021.
+Overall, as of the date of this filing, COVID-19 has not had a significant negative impact on the Company's results of operations, as evidenced by factors such as continued revenue growth for the three and six months ended June 30, 2022 as compared to the three and six months ended June 30, 2021.